 - Analyze if they are acting this way because you said something to hurt them

 - Talk to them when their mood is right and find out what’s bothering them

 - Be a good listener and don’t interrupt when they are speaking their heart

 2. You don’t feel loved anymore because they lied

 Lysa said that one of the reasons she feels unloved is because she has caught Mike lying.
 “It was one of those cliche things – he would return home late and tell me that he had work.
 Once his friend let it slip that they were out at a bar.
 I found out that this had become a regular thing for him.
 I felt bad that he was avoiding me.
 I don’t feel loved when I am faced with lies,” she said.

 It is normal for a person to reach the “I don’t feel loved in my relationship” phase when they catch their partner lying because lies give space to suspicion and suspicion can wreak havoc in a relationship.
 No one expects their loved ones to be untruthful to them.
 The moment they get caught could be sour and turn into a defining milestone.
 From here on, it will depend on how you take it forward.
 Will you confront and tell them “I don’t feel loved” or will you wait and watch?

 Related Reading: 12 Signs Of A Lying Spouse

 3. You don’t feel loved because your partner’s behavior has changed

-This is the next question: Has your partner changed from when you met them and now?
+This is the next question: Has your partner changed from when you met them versus now?
 When your partner was courting you, they were probably the best version of themselves.
 It was all new and you were feeling special in a romantic relationship.
-Then, you guys fell in love and got into a relationship.
+Then you both fell in love.
 Time passed by and you realized that the spark between you was either temporary or it is lost somewhere.
 Your partner is showing sings of losing interest – and you have started feeling that he doesn’t love you anymore.